Drover Hills Golf Course

 Chickasha Golf Foundation

-The Chickasha Golf Course, established in 1915, is a treasured piece of our community’s history.
-For 97 years, it has proudly hosted the Washita Valley Golf Tournament, the oldest continuous tournament in Oklahoma.
+The Chickasha Golf Course, established in 1915, is a treasured feature of our community’s rich 135-year history.
+For 97 years, it has proudly hosted the Washita Valley Golf tournament, the oldest continuous tournament in Oklahoma.

 A Community Driven Proposal

-A local nonprofit, the Chickasha Golf Foundation, has proposed to lease the property from the City for three years to operate it as a public golf course.
+A local nonprofit, the Chickasha Golf Foundation, has leased the property from the City to operate it as a public golf course.
 This initiative is more than just about golf—it’s about preserving a way of life and creating opportunities for future generations.

 Why is this important for Chickasha?